 By training for the sport of life, you’ll not only be building a fitter, healthier body, you’ll also be setting the foundation for many more years of movement and activity.

-Do you incorporate functional fitness in your endurance sport training?
+Do you incorporate functional fitness training in your endurance sport training?

 Tamara Grand lives in beautiful British Columbia Canada with her husband, three children, a ginger cat and a large stash of hand-dyed yarn.
 She works as a personal trainer and group fitness instructor and enjoys pushing her clients and class participants out of their comfort zones.
 She’s happiest when they text her the day after a workout complaining about sore arms and legs.
 She believes that exercise and healthy eating need to be part of everyone’s life and aims to inspire and motivate others by showing them that if she can do it, anyone can.
 She blogs about fitness, food, family and fiber (knitting fiber, that is) at fitknitchick.com and is always thrilled when you comment on her posts.
 Please follow her on Twitter @fitknitchick_1.